ICHydro/Riverlabs/WMOnode/Readme.md

 The code uses the following external libraries that need to be installed separately:

 * RTC by Makuna
+* SoftwareSerial
+* SDFat
+* AltSoftSerial
 * Rocketscream LowPower

-The first library can be installed via the Arduino app, following the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.
+The first 4 libraries can be installed via the Arduino app, following the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.

 The Rocketscream LowPower library is not available via the Arduino app.
 You will need to download the code from the [Github page](https://github.com/rocketscream/Low-Power) and put it manually in your Arduino libraries folder (see Manual Installation on the [Arduino instructions page](https://www.arduino.cc/en/Guide/Libraries))